superredeyeball/GmingRealm/README.md

 ### Welcome to Gmingrealm, the best gaming site on the market!

-This project has a license, so don't try copying it.
-You can fork it and give credit without claiming it's yours.
-Self-hosting and hosting providers are OK ***WITH CREDIT AND LICENSE*** of me (SuperBlueEyeball) and the template creator (SipSup3314).
+This project is open sourced and has a license specifically make to allow you to make your own copy of this.
+You can fork this (and hopefully give credit) but I would like credit because I worked really hard also credits to a456pur for making Seraph which this is inspired on.

 ## My backstory